 For its efforts related to the health of associates, for the fifth consecutive year Toyota Industries was recognized in the large enterprise category of the 2022 Certified Health and Productivity Management Organization Recognition Program (White 500) jointly promoted by Japan’s Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi.

 In accordance with the Risk Response Manual, which has been formulated to prepare for an emergency, Toyota Industries has established a COVID-19 Response Headquarters and has been collaborating with health centers and other public agencies to counter the pandemic.

 We have developed and distributed a response manual specifying procedures to follow when infection occurs in a workplace.
-Our basic COVID-19 protocols also include checking body temperature every morning, frequent hand washing and avoiding the 3Cs (closed spaces, crowded places and close-contact settings) as well as working from home.
+Other efforts to prevent the spread of COVID-19 among associates include checking body temperature every morning, frequent hand washing and avoiding the 3Cs (closed spaces, crowded places and close-contact settings) by way of working from home and using a web conferencing system.
+For associates working from home, we have been encouraging them to get enough exercise by providing information on how to check and maintain physical fitness.
+In fiscal 2022, we also provided workplace vaccinations to all willing associates.
 We will continue to collect relevant information and implement measures corresponding to the latest developments regarding the infection status.